 Moving beyond industry to the future, information, China in 2017 has two and a half times as many Internet users as the United States, and of course the Chinese numbers are rising very rapidly while America's are relatively stagnant.

 Going from the future to the past, lets look at land and agriculture.
 The land area of both countries is similar, but a larger portion of America is farm land, as opposed to China which is largely desert and mountains.
 According to the figures that China puts out the US has about twice as much farm land, but our spy satellites tell us that the Chinese actually have twenty to forty percent more land in crops than they say they have.

-Returning to the topic of the economy as a whole, for the future it seems likely that China will pass us, and they probably do not need to liberalize their system to do that.
+Returning to the topic of the economy as a whole, for the future it seems likely that China will pass the US, and they probably do not need to liberalize their system to do that.
 The key point is China has more than four times the American population, so they do not have to be as productive as America to pass America they only have to be one quarter as productive.

 Sure our freedom makes us creative, and you have to be creative to get ahead of the other countries in per person economic output, unless you have oil, or another natural resource, but it is not that hard to become half as productive just by copying the other guy.

 America's strength is that in addition to its own productivity it has a huge system of alliances.
-The combined population of America and its allies rivals that of China, and it is likely to be impossible for China to catch up without liberalizing their system.
+The combined population of America and its First World allies rivals that of China, and it is likely to be impossible for China to catch up without liberalizing their system.
 If they do that then the competition is reduced to a symbolic issue.
 Developed industrial democracies are politically stable and never fight wars with one another, a liberal China will be a safe China.